Profira Sadoveanu: Debut years

+Breakthrough

 Burța-Cernat suggests that Sadoveanu and her colleague Otilia Cazimir represented a slightly more rebellious weave in interwar women's literature, which displayed their support for feminism.
 However, she cautions, "the 'feminist' subversiveness of their prose is extremely low-key", and their association with Viața Romînească meant subservience to a "patriarchal climate".
 Profira's success was acknowledged by Sadoveanu Sr, who in November 1933 dedicated her one of his own novels as "for my colleague Profira Sadoveanu".
 As she herself recalled, she was shortlisted for the Femina Prize for women's literature, but snubbed by her own Poporanist aunt, Izabela Sadoveanu-Evan, who asked the jury to vote instead for the aged Elena Farago.
 Profira also had two other short novels on hand.
 One of them, Pielea de șarpe ("The Snake Skin"), was rejected by Cartea Românească, who found its subject matter to be "immoral" (this also discouraged her from presenting its sequel, Volley Ball).

 Sadoveanu Jr only returned to the genre in 1937, with Naufragiații din Aukland ("Shipwrecks of Aukland [sic]").
 This adventure novel, set in the eponymous archipelago, is read by Burța-Cernat as anticipating the more successful Toate pînzele sus!, by Radu Tudoran, and also a "pale imitation" of classics such as The Mysterious Island.
-It was marginally inspired by the elder Sadoveanu: he had selected the story from articles in Le Tour du Monde; since he also made small contributions in exotic nature writing, Profira was accused of having plagiarized from him.
+It was marginally inspired by the elder Sadoveanu: very interested in Australian topics, he had selected the story from articles in Le Tour du Monde; since he also made small contributions in exotic nature writing, Profira was accused of having plagiarized from him.
 The same year, she issued a book of interviews (Domniile lor domnii și doamnele; republished in 1969 as Stele și luceferi).
-The book was peculiar in that it included an interview with Sadoveanu Sr, and also in that the interview between father and daughter was done through the mail.
+The book is praised by Oprișan for cultivating "good communication" and "sobriety".
+It was however peculiar for its interview with Sadoveanu Sr, and also in that the interview between father and daughter was done through the mail.